saurabh0719/jett/README.md

 Logo design - [Akhil Anil](https://twitter.com/adakidpv)

 Actively looking for Contributors to further improve upon this project.
 If you have any interesting ideas or feature suggestions, don't hesitate to open an issue!

-First thing on the To-do list is to add a few essential middleware in a separate `middleware/` directory!
+First thing on the To-do list is to add a few essential middleware in a separate `middleware/` package!

 [Go back to the table of contents](#contents)